Sammy949/my-wsl-setup/readme.md

 # ⚙️ My WSL Terminal Setup

-Welcome to my custom WSL setup guide.
+This here is my custom WSL setup guide.
 This repo contains all the steps, commands, and tools I used to make my Ubuntu (WSL) terminal clean, fast, and visually stunning.

 ---